 Yes, definitely!
 Buienradar is one of the most useful apps to have while living in the Netherlands, and you can definitely save yourself a load of laundry if you keep it on your phone with the notifications on.

-But do keep in mind that a weather app will probably not be able to prevent you from staying dry every time.
+But do keep in mind that a weather app will probably not be able to keep you dry every time.
 Make sure you’re prepped with a raincoat and an umbrella at the minimum. ☔️

 What do you think of this Dutch quirk?
 Have you experienced it?
 Tell us in the comments below!